-3. Here’s is another possibility that I recently read in the March 2012 issue of Oxygen Magazine:
+3. Here’s another possibility that I read in the March 2012 issue of Oxygen Magazine:

 “a 1 oz serving may be high in healthy fat and calories, but new research shows that 55-75% of the calories in nuts are not fully absorbed by the digestive tract.
 So where do they go?
 Nut calories are mostly excreted by your body. …this is one of the reasons why nuts have been proven to help with weight loss and maintenance”.

 This means the fat calories in nuts are not entirely absorbed in the gastrointestinal tract.
 Some of those calories are ultimately passed through the body undigested and flushed down the toilet!
 Research reveals that up to 15% of the lipid content of whole nuts may be lost in your stool.3, 4